usememos/dotcom/content/docs/install/self-hosting.md

 This command will launch Memos in the background, exposing it on port `5230`.
 Data will be stored in the `~/.memos/` directory.
 You can customize the port and the data directory path as needed.

+For Windows users, replace `~/.memos/` with the full path to the directory where you want to store Memos data.

 ### Parameter Options

 - **mode (-m, --mode):**